ABOUT THE EXHIBITION

 Mary & George W. Cheney, Jr. Gallery

-Coming of age in the mid-1900s during the Civil Rights Movement, groundbreaking artists including Romare Bearden, Elizabeth Catlett, Jacob Lawrence, Faith Ringgold, Betye Saar, and Jaune Quick-to-See Smith create work that brings awareness to struggles in American life while also celebrating the rich diversity of their cultural heritage.
+Coming of age in the mid-1900s during the Civil Rights Movement, groundbreaking artists including Elizabeth Catlett, Faith Ringgold, Betye Saar, and Jaune Quick-to-See Smith create work that brings awareness to struggle in American life while also celebrating the rich diversity of their cultural heritage.
 Using collage, assemblage, and abstraction to fragment their compositions, these artists imbue their works–and the people and places depicted–with a sense of tension and transformation.

-In the adjacent galleries, works by leading artists Carrie Mae Weems, Radcliffe Bailey, Hernan Bas, and others, address notions of visibility and invisibility of American people and history.
-Their striking images bring experiences of historically marginalized or oppressed peoples into focus and acknowledge legacies of individual and collective struggle and resilience in America.
-These themes are powerfully embodied in Faith Ringgold’s iconic print series Declaration of Freedom and Independence, 2009, on view in full at the NBMAA for the first time ever.
+More recent artists Radcliffe Bailey, Stephanie Syjuco, Martine Gutierrez, and Hernan Bas address notions of visibility and invisibility of American people and history.
+The images depicted bring experiences of historically marginalized or oppressed peoples into focus and acknowledge legacies of individual and collective pain and resilience.